Target Group

 ---|---|

-Healthy | Target is operating normally |
+Healthy | Target is functioning normally |

-Draining | Target's weight is set to 0 |
+Draining | Target weight is set to 0 |

-Offline | Target group is adding an instance and waiting for health check |
+Offline | Waiting for target to pass health check |

-No Monitor | Health check is not used |
+No Monitor | Health check is not enabled |

-Invalid | The instance registered as a target has been deleted |
+Invalid | Target instance has been deleted |

-Security group
+Security Group

-When using Ping
+When using the Ping

 Algorithms